kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 ### Before you start

-You *should* backup your /etc/pam.d directory from its original state as you *may* change the pam config in a way that will cause you to be unable to authenticate to your machine.
+You *should* backup your /etc/pam.d directory from its original state as you *may* change the PAM config in a way that will cause you to be unable to authenticate to your machine.

     cp -a /etc/pam.d /root/pam.d.backup